 2. Boosts the Immune System

-Training during the winter is the best way to bolster your immune system and defend yourself against seasonal colds and flu.
+Exercising in the cold and during the winter is the best way to bolster your immune system and defend yourself against seasonal colds and flu.
 A study by the Mayo Foundation for Medical Education and Research discovered that regular outdoors exercise in the cold reduced the risk of flu susceptibility by 20-30%.

 3. Boosts Circulation